dsardina/cernia/README.md

 gene expression and compute the vector of scores.
 Then, it's performed the classification of all possible pairs using the 10 batches of 100 svms each, already trained.

+CERNIA needs also further data: SVMs for classification, tissue-specific gene expressions and validated ceRNA pairs, etc. They can be download from: http://alpha.dmi.unict.it/cernia/data.

 The output produces a file that contain the scored pairs that have four tab-separated fields:

 ceR1	ceR2	Score	Crosstalk (Yes/No)